CivicActions/agile-ms/README.md

 ![devsprint](https://cloud.githubusercontent.com/assets/5296671/19285974/bb5f5998-8fc1-11e6-8bea-9ae9f03133c2.png)

 These Georgia child welfare staff were able to help us confirm that the terminology of provider types and ratings was hard to understand.
 Additionally, they helped us to identify the importance of ensuring that the site worked on all devices—essential, given that workers will be in many locations when conducting a search of this type.
-Although our prototype did not mature to the point of making it appropriate to use quantitative data collection, such as A/B testing, time-on-task testing, etc., we continually and iteratively used user interview data to guide our development decisions **([USDS Play #12](https://playbook.cio.gov/#play12))**.
+Although our prototype did not mature to the point of making it appropriate to use quantitative data collection, such as A/B testing, time-on-task testing, etc., we continually and iteratively used user interview data to guide our development decisions **([USDS Play #12](https://playbook.cio.gov/#play12))**
+(**Req.
+4.3.2.2**).

-Instead we relied heavily on qualitative data (**Req.
-4.3.2.2**) in order to collect it we asked open-ended questions first so as to get as much unbiased information from the users as possible.
+In order to collect this qualitative data we asked open-ended questions first so as to get as much unbiased information from the users as possible.
 Our users were parents and social workers who worked with foster youths.

 ----------